Categorical models for path spaces: Algebraic models for the path category

 \subsection{The extended cobar construction}

 We may use the coalgebra structure on the morphisms of the cobar construction of a $B_{\infty}$-coalgebra to define an extended version of $\mathbf{\Omega}$ as follows.
 Let be the strong monoidal functor defined by where $\varepsilon: C \to R$ denotes the counit.
 The elements of $S(C,\partial, \Delta)$ are called the \textbf{set-like elements}.
 Note that all set-like elements in a dg coalgebra $C \in \cat{dgCoalg}_R^{\geq 0}$ are of degree $0$.
 There is an induced functor given by applying $S$ on mapping spaces.
-Given any $\cat{C} \in \cat{Cat}_{\cat{dgCoalg}_R^{\geq 0}}$ define by formally inverting all set-like elements in all the dg coalgebras of morphisms in $\cat{C}$ and declaring the newly added inverses to be set-like. \begin{Def} The \textbf{extended cobar construction} is the functor
+Given any $\cat{C} \in \cat{Cat}_{\cat{dgCoalg}_R^{\geq 0}}$ define by formally (strictly) inverting all set-like elements in all the dg coalgebras of morphisms in $\cat{C}$ and declaring the newly added inverses to be set-like. \begin{Rem} We will only apply the above construction when $\cat{C}$ is a cofibrant dg category, in which case the strict localization is a homotopy invariant with respect to quasi-equivalences. \end{Rem} \begin{Def} The \textbf{extended cobar construction} is the functor

 given on any $C \in \cat{B_{\infty}Coalg}_R$ by

 \end{Def} We now have the following localized version of diagram \ref{diagram1}.

 Here $\widehat{\Pi}(X)$ is defined by formally inverting all $0$-dimensional necklaces in all the mapping spaces of $\Pi(X).$ The functors $L$ and $i$ are the localization and inclusion functors defined in Definition \ref{localizationofcategories}.